meetmistry0/Website/src/routes/blog/terminal-setup.md

 ---
-title: "Dev Setup"
+title: "Terminal Setup"
-description: "Description"
+description: "Description..."
 date: "2021-11-30"
 published: true
 ---

-Setting up a customized development environment can be useful to those who use the tools shown here on a daily basis.
+Setting up a customized terminal can be useful to those who use it on a daily basis.

 ![Terminal Prompt](/blog-images/1-dev_setup/1.png)

-# 1) Terminal Setup
+# Installation

 ## 1. Windows Terminal